apache/activemq-artemis/docs/user-manual/en/using-jms.md

 just like with `udp`.

-The default type for the default connection factory is of type `javax.jms.ConnectionFactory`.
+The default type for the default connection factory is of type `javax.jms.ConnectionFactory`or `jakarta.jms.ConnectionFactory` depending on the client you're using.
 This can be changed by setting the type like so

 ```properties